Jerrylum/Project5296-NetworkSetup/README.md

 The `AWS_ACCESS_KEY_ID` and `AWS_SECRET` are the credentials of the user created in the first step.

-The `INSTANCE_KEY_PAIR_ID` is the id of the key pair that will be used to connect to the EC2 instances.
+The `INSTANCE_KEY_NAME` is the name of the key pair that will be used to connect to the EC2 instances.

 ## Build & Run